cmu-phil/py-tetrad/README.md

 I also need to write up instructions for doing the pip install and think about backward compatibility.

 - OK, verified backward compatibility.
 Old projects should not break.
+- PIP install ran and did the install.
+Next, I need to make a sample script somewhere tlese that uses it.

 JR